PUNCH-Cyber/stoq/docs/gettingstarted.rst

 --------------

 Plugin options allows for configuration settings of plugins to be modified upon instantiation.
-This is extemely useful when you need to change a configuration options on the fly, such as our `run` mode example above.
+This is extremely useful when you need to change a configuration options on the fly, such as our `run` mode example above.

 When running ``stoq`` from the command line, simply add ``--plugin-opts`` to your arguments